MicrosoftDocs/bot-docs/contributor-guide/resources-for-writers/writer-help.md

 1. [Docs portal](https://ops.microsoft.com/#/login).
 Find links to contributor guide, onboarding and admin guide, docs support team, portal help.

 1. [Broken link report in Docs Portal](https://review.learn.microsoft.com/help/contribute/broken-link-report?branch=main).
-A new broken link report is enabled on all repos that are live on Docs.
+A broken link report is enabled on all repos that are live on Microsoft Learn.
 The report is available through the Docs Portal.
 Any user with Read permissions for a repo can view the broken link report for that repo. (doc)

 <!-- 1. http://skyeyereports.cloudapp.net/home.??
 Provides analytics about our docs including stuff like page views, CSAT ratings, verbatims, etc.-->